-But for the most part, it's a total false economy.
+But for the most part, it's a totally false economy.
 Many free apps limit the amount of data you can use each day or month, so you can mostly forget about using them for streaming and torrenting.
 But more than that, you're likely to get an ad-heavy app experience where the provider is probably making back cash by selling your details to third parties.
-Our advice...avoid, especially when the best iPhone VPN apps on this list are so affordable anyway.
+Our advice...avoid it, especially when the best iPhone VPN apps on this list are so affordable anyway.

 Do iPhones have a built in VPN?

 While iPhone doesn't currently have a built-in VPN, it does offer excellent VPN support for both manual and automatic configuration when downloading any number of VPN apps.
 All you'll need to do, then, to install a VPN on your Apple smartphone, is select which iPhone VPN you want to sign up to, install the client, and you're away.